The Circle of Chaos

 System:

-The Player spends spends 3 points of Energy and makes a successful roll.
-If the Player rolls a Botch (natural 1-10) the Player's Character and all other Malkavians in the City are inflicted with this diabolical curse.
-(Any Malkavians not logged in or on other Sims are not affected.)
+First: The Player spends 3 points of Energy and makes a successful roll.
+If the Player rolls a Botch (natural 1-10) the Player's Character and all other Malkavians in the affected 50 meter radius are inflicted with this diabolical curse.

-• The Malkavian using this power makes another roll, modified by his/her/their Willpower, Mental Attack and Occult.
+Second: The Malkavian using this power makes another roll, modified by his/her/their Willpower and Mental Attack.

 All sentient creatures fall prey to their baser instincts.
 Mortals spontaneously riot, looting and burning between bouts of mass violence.
 Kindred enter hunger-induced frenzies, draining dry as many vessels as they can sink their fangs into.
+Garou will indulge their inner beast, but not necessarily turn, in the most hedonistic of ways.
 An entire city can quite literally be driven temporarily insane by this power.

 The Lunatic Eruption’s effects persist for Ten full turns, or until the rise of the sun (whichever comes first).
 The exception to this is rolling a Botch on any and all resist rolls, adding an extra three turns to the duration of the Lunacy.